What is Considered a Long Run? (5 Long Run Examples)

 What is considered a long run?

 Generally speaking, a long run is the longest run of the week done with the goal of improving endurance and aerobic capabilities.
-It lasts an average of 1 to 3 hours and varies depending on the discipline for which the runner is preparing, training experience, daily mileage, and proneness to injury.
+It lasts an average of 1 to 3 hours and varies depending on the discipline for which the runner is preparing, training experience, weekly mileage, and proneness to injury.

 If you are preparing for a marathon, then it will not be enough to run a 10-mile long run.
 However, if you are preparing for a 10K, then 10 miles will be more than enough.

 Read below why long runs are important, how long they should be, and how to determine the proper pace for them.

 Why are long runs important?

 Long runs are important for almost all runners since they improve your aerobic capacity and make you a faster and more efficient runner.

 Long-distance running improves your strength and muscle endurance as it creates more mitochondria (structures that generate energy in cells) and capillaries (small blood vessels used for carrying oxygen and waste products to and from cells) in your muscle cells.
 Your heart becomes stronger and the amount of blood that can be pumped in one heartbeat gets increased.
 This means that you become able to endure greater physical exertion and, with it, become faster.

 Long runs help adjust your tendons, ligaments, bones, and joints to the physical stress of running.

 Moreover, your body learns to use fats for fuel, and not glycogen or stored sugars, which results in a longer duration of glycogen stores and helps you avoid “hitting the wall”.